Fairfax Criminal Lawyers | Virginia Defense Attorneys

-Property crimes are any crime that involves stealing, damaging or trespassing on property.
+Property crimes are any crime that involves stealing, damaging, or trespassing on a property.
 Property crimes are extremely common here in Virginia.
 Each day hundreds of people are arrested for various property crimes in Virginia.

 Whether it is shoplifting, destruction of property or burglary the Commonwealth of Virginia is strict on property crime.